vnrocnr/Venar-Ocenar/README.md

 ### How to contact me:

-Skills: VUE JS / JS / HTML / CSS / MongoDB / PHP
+Skills: VUE JS / JS / HTML / CSS / Tailwind CSS / Pinia

 - 🔭 I’m currently working on this page.